 You should get instructions from the hospital department before an ERCP.
 The sort of instructions given include:

-- You should not eat for several hours before the procedure.
+- You should not eat for six hours before the procedure.
 (Small sips of water may be allowed up to two hours before the procedure.)

 - Advice about medication which you may need to stop before the procedure.

 - You may be given some antibiotics before the procedure.
 This depends on the reason for having this test done.